Words by Dalene Heck / Photography by Pete Heck

 Pete and I ain’t spring chickens anymore, and we acknowledge that fact with increasing frequency.
 Having just finished a formidable expedition of kayaking and camping, and then snorkeling and ice climbing, we arrived in Scotland with shoulders knotted and backs aching.
-Our plan was to spend a large chunk of our first few days in full recovery – snuggled deep under blankets with our feet elevated.
+Our plan was to park our outdoor gear and spend a large chunk of our first few days in full recovery – snuggled deep under blankets with our feet elevated.

 But then, at our first stop, this was right outside our front door.